Holland House Curriculum

 Coherence and a Cross Curricular Curriculum

-At Holland House we plan using a creative and cross curricular approach to teaching and learning.
+At Holland House, we plan to use a creative and cross curricular approach to teaching and learning.
 Opportunities combine to form a coherent learning experience for children.
 We develop links between different aspects of learning and children are encouraged to use and apply the skills and knowledge that they have acquired already to different and new areas of the curriculum, thus making further links within their learning.

 Personalisation and Choice